LiamHz/liamhz.github.io/md-blog/leaving-tech-to-pursue-art.md

 In middle-school I competed in Canadian nationals for the board game Go, and gave up on my dreams on going pro when AI defeated the world champion.

 In the 7 years since then, the thing that has remained constant in my life is programming.
 I grew up building AI and computer graphics projects for fun.
-I skipped class in high school to work at startups, and haven’t stopped since then.
+I skipped class in high school to work at startups.

 I worked on early versions of Midjourney in September of 2021.
 I'm aware of the irony of pursuing an art career now.